 Quick Tips on buying a fridge in Singapore

 If you don’t have time to read through this entire guide, this section serves as a quick summary for you.
-Do check out the next section where we share a summary of the best fridges to buy.
+Do check out the next section where we share a summary of the best fridges in Singapore.

-- The cost of a fridge in Singapore can sit anywhere between $500 to $5,000 onwards.
-I would suggest budgeting about $1,000 – $2,000 for your fridge.
+- The cost of a refrigerator in Singapore can sit anywhere between $500 to $5,000 onwards.
+I would suggest budgeting about $1,000 – $2,000 for your refrigerator.
 That budget will allow you to browse through pretty good options of good sizes.

-- Buy a fridge that is energy efficient.
-Look out for the energy label and buy a fridge in Singapore with at least 2-3 ticks.
+- Buy fridges that are energy efficient.
+Look out for the energy label and buy a refrigerator in Singapore with at least 2-3 ticks.

 Make sure to apply for a credit card that will give you rebates so you have extra savings.